Snoople/Qoobee/README.md

 ##  Prereq

 install Anaconda
-In your IDE, switch to your anaconda python interpreter
+In your IDE, switch to your anaconda python interpreter.

 MacOS/Linux
 `export FLASK_APP=helloworld.py`